Rita-Okonkwo/LearningBackendDevelopment/README.md

 - How to send JSON data to an external server using JSON.stringify
 - How to deploy on heroku and set the environment variables on heroku
 - Checkout my deployed newsletter sign up project: https://riri-newsletter-sign-up.herokuapp.com/

+## To Do List V1 - What I learned
+- Templating with EJS
+- Creating and exporting my own custom local node modules